appwrite/appwrite/CONTRIBUTING.md

 This will allow the Appwrite community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.

-This is also important for the Appwrite lead developers to be able to give technical input and different emphasises regarding the feature design and architecture.
+This is also important for the Appwrite lead developers to be able to give technical input and different emphasizes regarding the feature design and architecture.

 ## Setup